claytonsamples/ai-eng-mf-cert/11-knolwedge-mining-cog-search.md

 *key point: instead of boosting a specific term in a search request, you can aplpy a scoring profile to an index so that fields are boosted automatically for all queries

 ***add a weighted scoring profile***
-100 scoring profiles to a search index \n azure portal simplest waqy to create.
+100 scoring profiles to a search index azure portal simplest waqy to create.
 How too:
 1. go to search service
 2. select indexes, select index to add scoring profile